 Fate of the Pilot

-In fact, MacDonald bailed out and was captured by the Japanese Army to the west of Madang by the Japanese.
-Taken to Kempei-Tai headquarters at Amron and became a Prisoner Of War (POW).
-During April 1944, he was executed and buried in a mass grave.
+MacDonald bailed out and was captured by the Japanese Army to the west of Madang.
+He was taken to Kempei-Tai headquarters at Amron and became a Prisoner Of War (POW).
+During April 1944, he was executed and buried in a mass grave at Amron.

-Postwar, the wreckage of this P-38 was found at approximately Lat 05'13" S 145'39"E near Efu village, to the west of Madang.
+Postwar, the wreckage of this P-38 was found at approximately Lat 05'13" S Long 145'39"E near Efu village to the west of Madang.